langchain-ai/langgraph/docs/docs/concepts/persistence.md

 But, what if we want to retrain some information *across threads*?
 Consider the case of a chatbot where we want to retain specific information about the user across *all* chat conversations (e.g., threads) with that user!

 With checkpointers alone, we cannot share information across threads.
 This motivates the need for the `Store` interface.
 As an illustration, we can define an `InMemoryStore` to store information about a user across threads.
-We simply compile our graph with a checkpointer, as before, and will our new `in_memory_store`.
+We simply compile our graph with a checkpointer, as before, and with our new `in_memory_store` variable.
 First, let's showcase this in isolation without using LangGraph.

 ```python